votesUP Manual

 Please note: All team members of votesUP have other main jobs.
 Therefore, it sometimes may take a bit longer until your request will be taken care of.

-23. What can go wrong? (or: frequently asked questions)
+24. What can go wrong? (or: frequently asked questions)

-📧 I have created an event, but misspelled the e-mail address!
+📧 I have created an event, but misspelled the email address!

 If you did not receive the verification email, you can still save the event from automatic deletion after three days: Log in as an organiser, go to “Profile” in the top right menu bar and correct your email address.
 Then click on «Request confirmation link» in your profile.